Updated June 2019 – 15 new resources added!

 Tate Learning and A New Direction believe that the curriculum needs to be broad enough to embrace the arts and to reflect and be inclusive of all children.
 The vision for this project is artistically adventurous and culturally inclusive, resonating entirely with our approach to creative learning.
 The Tate Year 3 Project is a unique opportunity for us all to do something new, strategic, bold and different with our pupils.
+It has been thrilling to see the response from London’s schools across every borough, with Year 3 children loving the chance to try out some of the activities included in the pack and explore the themes.

 We hope you see in this pack some simple but essential opportunities for pupils to explore art and key current issues relevant to themselves.